dborovyk08/Terraform_nginx_demo_git/README.md

  !!!
 This project is still under construction !!!
  !!!
 Please use with cautions !!!

+Project is NGINX Plus related so require NGINX Commercial licence to be trial/purchased

  To start with NGINX plus first read those prerequis

 # Prerequisites